kissgyorgy/my-stars/README.md

 ## TypeScript

+- [faker-js/faker](https://github.com/faker-js/faker) - Generate massive amounts of fake data in the browser and node.js
 - [estruyf/vscode-front-matter](https://github.com/estruyf/vscode-front-matter) - Front Matter is a CMS running straight in Visual Studio Code.
 Can be used with static site generators like Hugo, Jekyll, Hexo, NextJs, Gatsby, and many more...
 - [xtermjs/xterm.js](https://github.com/xtermjs/xterm.js) - A terminal for the web
 - [pmndrs/suspend-react](https://github.com/pmndrs/suspend-react) - 🚥 Async/await for React components